Diesel motorcycle: Neander 1400

-The Neander uses a parallel twin cylinder turbo diesel engine with two meshed counter-rotating crankshafts, which the manufacturer claims to remove engine vibrations.
+The Neander 1400 uses a 1430 cc parallel twin turbo-diesel engine with two gear-coupled counter-rotating crankshafts, which the manufacturer claims to remove engine vibrations.

-Axiom Diesel Cycles Knight
+Axiom Diesel Knight

-In 2020, Axiom Diesel presented a prototype of a cruiser built using an air cooled diesel engine.
-In 2021, they presented a model at the International Motorcycle Show (IMS) in Dallas, United States, using a 1-litre turbo diesel engine mated to a 4 speed gearbox to power the motorcycle.
+In 2020, Axiom Diesel presented a prototype of a cruiser using an air-cooled diesel engine.
+In 2021, they presented the Knight at the International Motorcycle Show (IMS) in Dallas, United States, using a 1-litre turbo-diesel engine mated to a 4-speed gearbox.

+KiraBike

+Designed by Applied Minds, the KiraBike is designed as a companion vehicle to the Unimog-based KiraVan expedition vehicle.
+It uses an inline-three turbo-diesel engine paired to a CVT, and features VHF and UHF communications equipment.